NickGrunert/master-thesis/modules/02_algorithm.typ

         Much noise.
       ]), <fig:dbscan:c>,
       caption: [
-        Execution of the DBSCAN algorithm
+        Execution of #abr("DBSCAN")
       ],
       label: <fig:dbscan>,
     )

-    The necessity of precise parametrization in each instance constitutes a significant challenge, as this section aims to assess the validity of any surface with a high degree of success.
+    The necessity of precise parametrisation in each instance constitutes a significant challenge, as this section aims to assess the validity of any surface with a high degree of success.
     Consequently, as this approach necessitates an evaluation of the scoring parameter, its applicability in this context is considered limited.
     While the method could potentially be applied for surface evaluation or even segmentation in general, it will not be pursued further in this study.